-There is no greater fear for a parent than the possibility that their child is being physically or sexually abused by a childcare provider.
+There is no greater fear for a parent than the possibility that their child is being neglected or physically or sexually abused by a childcare provider.
 Especially if the child is too young to explain what is going on.
 You must be alert to the signs and symptoms of abuse.
 Even older children may not tell you what is happening out of fear.
 Trust your instincts and look for these signs if you suspect something is not right.

 Signs Of Daycare Abuse And Neglect